-Our operating activities used cash of \$18.8 million and \$20.3 million in 2015 and 2014, respectively.
+Our operating activities used cash of \$36.5 million and \$41.1 million in 2015 and 2014, respectively.
 The use of cash in these periods principally resulted from our losses from operations, as adjusted for non-cash charges for depreciation and stock-based compensation, and changes in our working capital accounts.

-In 2015, our investing activities provided cash of \$8.3 million, including the maturities of marketable securities in our investment portfolio in the amount of \$37.0 million, offset by purchases of marketable securities in the amount of \$28.7 million.
-In 2014, our investing activities provided cash of \$16.2 million, including the maturities of marketable securities in our investment portfolio in the amount of \$19.8 million, offset by purchases of marketable securities in the amount of \$3.5 million and purchases of property and equipment in the amount of \$0.1 million.
+In 2015, our investing activities used cash of \$14.7 million, including the purchases of marketable securities in the amount of \$78.9 million, offset by the sales and maturities of marketable securities in our investment portfolio in the amount of \$64.2 million.
+In 2014, our investing activities provided cash of \$27.7 million, including the purchases of marketable securities in the amount of \$17.7 million, offset by maturities of marketable securities in our investment portfolio in the amount of \$45.4 million

-In 2015, our financing activities used cash of \$2.3 million related to the principal payments in connection with the GECC Term Loan and Oxford Term Loan.
-In 2014, our financing activities provided cash of \$7.6 million, including \$9.3 million in net proceeds from sales of our common stock under the at-the-market issuance sales agreement with MLV and \$0.8 million in proceeds from the exercise of common stock options, offset by \$2.5 million related to the principal payments in connection with the GECC Term Loan and Oxford Term Loan.
+Our financing activities provided cash of \$37.2 million and \$61.8 million in 2015 and 2014, respectively.
+In 2015, we raised approximately \$41.8 million in net cash proceeds from the sale of our common stock in a public offering.
+In 2014, we raised approximately \$66.7 million in net cash proceeds, including \$60.9 million in net proceeds from sales of our common stock under the at-the-market issuance sales agreements with MLV, \$5.0 million in a registered direct offering to an affiliate of a director who is our largest stockholder and \$0.8 million from the exercise of common stock options.
+We repaid \$4.6 million and \$4.9 million in principal payments in 2015 and 2014, respectively, in connection with the GECC Term Loan and the Oxford Term Loan.